microsoft/vscode-docs/docs/python/debugging.md

 ### `subProcess`

 Specifies whether to enable subprocess debugging.
-Defaults to `false`, set to `true` to enable.
+Defaults to `true`, set to `false` to disable.
 For more information, see [multi-target debugging](/docs/editor/debugging.md#multitarget-debugging).

 ### `cwd`